SimplGy/simplgy.github.io/projects/_posts/2014-08-14-ng-watch-watcher.md

 * Keep an eye on the timing of your `$digest` cycle as your app grows
 * Know if you're cleaning up watches and scopes properly
-* Premempt performance issues by identifying them early
+* Preempt performance issues by identifying them early

 You can think of it like the check engine light for your ng-code.